senior designer

 Over the last 5 years, we leveraged member feedback and analytic data to create a design system for Optum RX/Home Delivery using Optum Brand guidelines with mui-react as a base framework component library.
 I work closely with a small group of front-end developers to ensure and inspect that the development tokens and components match our specs and maintain a working shared component library (SCL) in Storybook.
 In that time we created over 20 different private-label client themes and scaled the system to 5 products (microproducts) across the Optum RX/Optum ecosystem.
 Additionally, I am the lead designer on the Rx Management capability where I incorporate our design system and patterns into the existing legacy portal pages, fulfill product feature requirements and updates, and enhance the user experience with insights gained from our analytics and user research team, as well watching recorded user sessions in Glassbox.

 The main challenge for the design system is to offer clean, simple layouts and flexible structures, so the user can quickly identify medications that need their attention.
 It is is also key that the pages follow a consistent look and component structure for a seamless and intuitive feel across the entire site.
-Additionally, we are working under the larger Optum brand, so the system has to conform and adapt to Optum guidelines and any changes or updates that may occur.
+Additionally, we are working under the larger Optum brand, so the system had to conform and adapt to Optum guidelines and any changes or updates that may occur.

 Content structure